vintagetrex/Nemesis-Project/README.md

       - protocol for retrieving and streaming information

     * Advertising bid system // make advertising bids to designated wallets
+      - the bid transaction
-      - length of advertising slots: starts at 24 hours and decreases to 2 hours over time
+      - length of advertising slots: stays at one block
       - two advertising slots on web page: on home page, and with specific content
         - home page advertising paid in type A stock
         - submission specific advertising paid in type B stock of submission specific currency
-      - submit advertisements as a claim
+      - submit advertisements as a claim/submission and make a bid to the bid receiving wallet
-      - tally bids for a given time slot, highest bid wins
+      - tally bids for a new block, highest bid wins
-      - advertisements will likely be broadcast embedded in the files being stored by the proof of storage scheme
       - length of advertising rights correlates with projected length of time to find a new block for proof of storage

     **question system for categorizing submissions** (done by a third party website)